-Email address: chris.tatham@mail.utoronto.ca

-Office hours: Tuesdays 4 - 5pm and Fridays 3 - 4pm
+Email address: chris.tatham@utoronto.ca Office hours: Thursdays 4:30 - 5:30

-Blackboard/Course web site: Portal
+Course web site: Quercus Teaching Assistant: TBA

 Course Topic

 This course examines how society has gone about controlling specific types of deviants (e.g., gang members, drug offenders, sex workers), acts of deviance (e.g., white collar crime, corporate crime, organized crime, crime by agents of social control).
 In examining these individuals and acts, attention is also directed to why they are defined as deviant and sanctioned, and why some types of deviance are less likely to be detected and sanctioned relative to others.
 Finally, consideration is also given to how social control manifests in our everyday lives (through the media, medicalization, gender and sexuality).